roll/interest-py/.mario/README.rst

   Middleware is a coroutine taking http.Request as first argument to return any object.

-Interest provides class-based middleware implementation with extended API.
+Interest provides class-based middleware with extended API.
 For example you can set constraints like HTTP path or methods, call the next middleware, get access to the upper server and more: